 Today, every single aspect of our lives is governed by technology.
 Businesses adopted technology to perform most of their tasks and even small firms rely on technology to manage their data.

 The benefits that technology comes with are truly great, the main one being easily handling information.
-For example, Amelia enables business owners to enjoy an automated booking platform.
+For example, Amelia (probably the best WordPress bookings plugin) enables business owners to enjoy an automated booking platform.

 Tracking information with a pen in your hand is susceptible to human errors and it is definitely not comfortable.
 Getting a text message reminder can save lives today, as, in the past, the methods used to transmit an urgent message weren’t efficient at all.
 Technology opens many doors, and we should be ready to use them!